MT-123/my-camp/README.md

 # My Camp
-*a website to view, create, revise, and comment on campgrounds*
+*view, create, revise, and comment on campground blog hosted by AWS ECS Fargate*
 ## Features
 - view campgrounds with photoes, locations, description, and prices[demo shorts]
 - register an user to creating and edit your own campground [demo shorts]